ArPIHomeSecurity/arpi_documentation/docs/end_users/register.md

 Registering a device for the security system will enable a specific user to access the system from the registered device (PC, mobile, etc.).
 Users should receive registration codes from the administrator(s) of the system.
+Every registration code is unique and can be used only once.

 Accepted registration code formats: